kddubey/cappr/docs/source/other_llm_structuring_tools.rst

 There are `other LLM structuring tools
 <https://www.reddit.com/r/LocalLLaMA/comments/17a4zlf/reliable_ways_to_get_structured_output_from_llms/>`_
-which support "just pick one" functionality.
-You should strongly consider using them, as they scale independently with the number of choices. `guidance
+which support "just pick one" functionality. `guidance
 <https://github.com/guidance-ai/guidance>`_, for example, provides a ``select`` function
 which almost always returns a valid choice.
+You should strongly consider using these tools, as they scale independently of the number of choices.

 One potential weakness of algorithms like this is that they don't always look at the entire choice: they exit early when the generated choice becomes unambiguous.
-This property makes the algorithm highly scalable wrt the number of tokens in each choice.
+This property makes the algorithm highly scalable with respect to the number of tokens in each choice.
 But I'm curious to see if there are tasks where looking at all of the choice's tokens—like CAPPr does—squeezes more out.
 Taking the tiny task from the previous page (where CAPPr succeeds):

 .. code:: python